ageonic/exploring-particle-systems/flocking-behavior.md

 ## 3.1 Boids

 Several organisms tend to follow specific patterns when traveling in groups.
 In general, and at the most basic level, these patterns appear to be bound by three simple rules.
-These rules describe the *steering* behaviors of organisms which represent the ability to navigate around their world in a lifelike and improvisational manner.
+These rules describe the *steering* behaviors of organisms that represent their ability to navigate around their world in a lifelike and improvisational manner.
 Reynolds used the word *boids* to describe the generic (simulated) flocking creatures used to demonstrate these rules  (Reynolds, 1987).

 1. *Separation.* Steering to avoid crowding *local* flockmates.
 2. *Alignment.* Steering towards the average heading of *local* flockmates.